stabenfeldt/srf/README.md

 * Include HTTP headers in response (update respons file)
 * Setup different environments for the test, production and development.
   They should run on differnet ports and use different databases.
 * Test on more devices.
-Only tested on 1 real mobile: Sony Xeria.
+Only tested on 1 real mobile: Sony Xperia.
 The rest is tested using the Chrome Devtool.
 * Provide support for more than GET requests.
 * Setup Cirleci for deployment.